ComunidadAylas/PackSquash/docs/wiki/Generated-ZIP-file-reuse-feature-design.md

   C function, defined by POSIX.1-2017 as an extension to the ISO C standard.

-On every platform, the `PACKSQUASH_SYSTEM_ID` environment variable can be set to a [RFC4122 UUID string](https://www.ietf.org/rfc/rfc4122.txt) that will be parsed as the system identifier, ignoring any other candidates.
+On every platform, the `PACKSQUASH_SYSTEM_ID` environment variable can be set to an arbitrarily-long hexadecimal string (recommended) or [RFC4122 UUID string](https://www.ietf.org/rfc/rfc4122.txt) that will be parsed as the system identifier, ignoring any other candidates.
 This is meant to support use cases where it is necessary to use a fixed system identifier, be it because PackSquash is not capable of getting a suitable one or because it is expected to be used across environments that may have different identifiers.
-Suitable values for this environment variable can be generated [in this web page](https://packsquash.aylas.org/tools/system-id-generator), which is provided by the PackSquash authors as an example of a good and convenient way to generate such UUIDs.
+Suitable values for this environment variable can be generated [in this web page](https://packsquash.aylas.org/tools/system-id-generator), which is provided by the PackSquash authors as a convenient way to generate them.

 Finally, it should be noted that PackSquash will not attempt to get a system ID unless it is necessary.
 So, if the storage of Squash Times is disabled, no